-(1) The Mandatory Deferrals and the Annual Incentive Compensation RSAs and RSUs were granted on February 18, 2022 and each vest ratably on an annual basis over the period indicated.
-PRSUs vest 80% after 4 years and 20% after 5 years.
+(1) The Mandatory Deferrals and the Annual Incentive Compensation RSUs were granted on February 21, 2023 and each vest ratably on an annual basis over the period indicated.
+PRSUs become payable 80% after 4 years and 20% after 5 years.